captechconsulting/Go-API-Postgres-Tech-Challenge/docs/2-REST-API-Walkthrough.md

 POSTGRES_PASSWORD=goChallenge
 POSTGRES_DB=blogs
 POSTGRES_PORT=5432
 PORT=8000
 CLIENT_ORIGIN=http://localhost:3000
 ```

 ### Load and Validate Environment Variables

-To handle loading environment variables into the application, we will be utilizing the `env` package from `caarlos0` as well as the `godotenv` package.
+To handle loading environment variables into the application, we will utilize the `env` package from `caarlos0` as well as the `godotenv` package.

 If you have not already done so, download these packages by running the following command in your terminal: